kryptokrona/kryptokrona-docs/guides/Forking-TurtleCoin.md

 ### `const uint8_t CURRENT_FORK_INDEX = FORK_HEIGHTS_SIZE == 0 ?
 0 : 3;`<br/><br/>

 This value relates to the previous FORK_HEIGHTS array.
 It determines which fork heights the software supports.
-(This value is zero indexed).
+(This value is zero-indexed).
 For example, if our `FORK_HEIGHTS = {100, 200, 300}` and `CURRENT_FORK_INDEX = 1`
 then the software will support the fork at FORK_HEIGHTS[1] - which is the fork at 200 blocks.